abuggia/revops-challenge/README.md

 # revops-challenge

 Use the data found in data.csv to answer the questions below.
 Please use Excel or Google sheets for analysis.
-All work to derive answers should be found in worksheets in the form of formulas and static cell content.
+The answers and all work to used to calculate answers should be saved in a worksheet.
 Once importing data.csv into Excel or Google Sheets, the calculations used to derive answers should reference the raw data (or derivations) and should be "live."
 In other words if I were to change the imported data, the answers should automatically update.

 ## Source Data